12 Advanced Prompt Engineering Techniques That Actually Work

 Conclusion: From Competent to Expert

-The techniques in this guide—chain-of-thought, few-shot learning, role prompting, constraints, chaining, meta-prompting, structured outputs, and self-correction—give you the toolkit professionals use.
+The techniques in this guide (chain-of-thought, few-shot learning, role prompting, constraints, chaining, meta-prompting, structured outputs, self-correction, dynamic context management, tree-of-thought, prompt compression, and multi-agent prompting) give you the toolkit professionals use.

 Key principles to remember:- Strategic complexity: Match technique sophistication to task complexity